Interpersonal Therapy (IPT)

 Interpersonal Conflicts – Resolving conflicts in relationships (family, romantic, work).

-Interpersonal Deficits – Improving communication and building stronger social connections.
+Interpersonal Deficits – Improving communication and building stronger social connections and relationships.

 It is evidence-based and commonly used for depression, but it can also help with anxiety, eating disorders, and other conditions.